Keyboard shortcuts

 --wait

 This will wait until the job has completed in AuditHub.
-If the --wait flag is dropped the CLI returns immediately, responding with the task ID.
+If you don’t pass the --wait flag the CLI returns immediately with the task ID.
 This ID can be passed to ah monitor-task -t $task_id for checking the status of the task.

 You can run ah start-picus-v2-task --help to get more details about the possible flags and arguments.